rodw/rodw.github.com/_snippets/snippets.md

 Also see [emacswiki.org/LineNumbers](http://www.emacswiki.org/LineNumbers).

 ######################################################################
-tags: [javascript,code,algorithm]
+tags: [javascript,algorithm]
 title: How to determine if two rectangles overlap.
 slug: rectangles-intersect
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 {% highlight js %}
-// Assuming that x1,y1 and x2,y2 give the upper left and lower right coordinates of the rectangles (respectively). function rectangles_dont_intersect(Ax1,Ay1,Ax2,Ay2,Bx1,By1,Bx2,By2) {
+// Assuming that x1,y1 and x2,y2 give the upper left and
+// lower right coordinates of the rectangles (respectively). function rectangles_dont_intersect(Ax1,Ay1,Ax2,Ay2,Bx1,By1,Bx2,By2) {
   return (Ax1 < Bx2) && (Ax2 > Bx1) && (Ay1 < By1) && (Ay2 > By2);
 }